0.0

 00.0 ℃

-Today's UV index in Road Town, British Virgin Islands will be up to 7.6, indicating high risk of harm from the sun's UV rays for the average person.
-Check our tips for today to make sure you're safe in the sun.
+Today's UV index in Road Town, British Virgin Islands will be up to 11.9, indicating a extreme level of sun exposure for the average person.
+Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

-The chart above displays the Shortwave Radiation Sum (MJ/m²) for each day of the last year in Road Town.
+The chart below displays the average Shortwave Radiation Sum (MJ/m²) for each month of the last year in Road Town.
 It's designed to provide you with a better understanding of the yearly weather and sun exposure.